rodit/rbot-scripts/docs/7 Player.md

 Most of the bot's functionality is called through `ScriptInterface#Player`.
 There are many methods for movement, combat and properties that can be examined.

 #### Properties
+`int ID` - The id of the player.
+This is useful for building packets.

+`int XP` - The player's current XP.

+`int RequiredXP` - The XP required for the player to level up.

 `string Cell` - The name of the cell the player is currently in.

 `string Pad` - The name of the pad that the player spawned from.